bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/A-Quick-Guide-to-Big-O-Notation--Memoization--Tabulation--and-Sorting-Algorithms-by.md

 #### `O(log(n)) Logarithmic`

-> **In most cases our hidden base of Logarithmic time is 2, log complexity algorithm’s will typically display ‘halving’ the size of the input (like binary search!)**
+> **In most cases our hidden base of Logarithmic time is 2, log complexity algorithm’s will typically display 'halving’ the size of the input (like binary search!)**

 #### `O(n) Linear`